-2 Years’ MA Program in International Economics, Business & Cultural Diplomacy
+2 Years’ MA Programme in International Economics, Business & Cultural Diplomacy

 The Degree is offered by the Furtwangen University (HFU) in partnership with the Academy for Cultural Diplomacy